absmach/magistrala-old/docker/README.md

 1. MQTT_BROKER: Handles MQTT communication between MQTT adapters and message broker.
 This can either be 'VerneMQ' or 'NATS'.
 2. MESSAGE_BROKER: Manages message exchange between Magistrala core, optional, and external services.
 This can either be 'NATS' or 'RabbitMQ'.
 This is used to store messages for distributed processing.

+Events store: This is used by Magistrala services to store events for distributed processing.
+Magistrala uses a single service to be the message broker and events store.
+This can either be 'NATS' or 'RabbitMQ'.
+Redis can also be used as an events store, but it requires a message broker to be deployed along with it for message exchange.

-Events store: This is the same as MESSAGE_BROKER.
+This is the same as MESSAGE_BROKER.
 This can either be 'NATS' or 'RabbitMQ' or 'Redis'.
-This is used by Magistrala services to store events for distributed processing.
 If Redis is used as an events store, then RabbitMQ or NATS is used as a message broker.

 The current deployment strategy for Magistrala in `docker/docker-compose.yml` is to use VerneMQ as a MQTT_BROKER and NATS as a MESSAGE_BROKER and EVENTS_STORE.